 Gary would describe himself as having had a residential home institutional upbringing, having been raised and lived in a residential care home with 22 people with learning disabilities since the age of 13-30, living to the rotas of the home, having his meals cooked by the home chef, having tags in the back of his clothes so his laundry was returned to him (sometimes unsuccessfully!) and having to be back for sleep-in duties every night.

 It was only when Gary got a home of his own that he realised what he was doing to people.
 This gave Gary the insight and impetus to make big changes to the lives of the people he supported.
 This was a light bulb moment – everyone needs their own front door!

-Gary has partnered his Organisation with a small Housing Charity The Cameron Trust, who are working to redefine the concept ‘charity’ with The Centre for Welfare Reform and providing real affordable housing for people with learning disabilities at core rent with no deposits and no strings.
+Gary has partnered his organisation with a small housing charity The Cameron Trust, who are working to redefine the concept ‘charity’ and provide real affordable housing for people with learning disabilities at core rent with no deposits and no strings.
 Long live real charity!